LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 Use a File Upload interaction in a dialog when you need the consumer to upload a file that you require.
 For example, you might have a bot that handles account creation, where the consumer needs to provide an ID card and a document demonstrating proof of a good credit score.

 When you use a File Upload interaction, on the consumer side in the messaging window, the consumer can upload the file by dragging and dropping it onto the window.
-(For an overview of file sharing in Conversational Cloud, see [here](https://knowledge.liveperson.com/messaging-channels-rich-messaging-agent-file-sharing-overview.html).)
+(For an overview of file sharing in Conversational Cloud, see [this section](https://knowledge.liveperson.com/messaging-channels-rich-messaging-agent-file-sharing-overview.html) in our Knowledge Center.)

 {: .important}
 Some setup of your Conversational Cloud environment is required before using this feature.
 Please contact your LivePerson account representative to enable this feature.